 Ayurveda as a Viable Treatment Option

 Managing diabetes symptoms with Ayurveda involves a prescription of a personalised diet, lifestyle, herbal medicines, and systemic cleansing therapies.
-Because population care for T2DM continues to evolve, future initiatives must consider ways and strategies to tailor population care to eventually meet individual patient needs, while simultaneously leveraging improvements when it comes to clinical information systems as well as care-integration to successfully manage as well as prevent the onset of diabetes in the future.
+Because population care for T2DM continues to evolve, future initiatives must consider ways and strategies to tailor population care to eventually meet individual patient needs, while simultaneously leveraging improvement when it comes to clinical information systems as well as care-integration to successfully manage as well as prevent the onset of diabetes in the future.

 Some Ayurvedic treatments for T2DM involve an extensive and comprehensive inpatient treatment, which usually lasts for over two weeks.
 Healthcare in the United States is presently not structured for such an extensive inpatient treatment for T2DM.